Snapchat/KeyDB-docs/docs/config-file.md

 ################################# REPLICATION #################################

 # Master-Replica replication.
-Use replicaof to make a Redis instance a copy of
+Use replicaof to make a KeyDB instance a copy of
-# another Redis server.
-A few things to understand ASAP about Redis replication.
+# another KeyDB server.
+A few things to understand ASAP about KeyDB replication.
 #
 #   +------------------+      +---------------+
 #   |      Master      | ---> |    Replica    |
 #   | (receive writes) |      |  (exact copy) |
 #   +------------------+      +---------------+
 #
-# 1) Redis replication is asynchronous, but you can configure a master to
+# 1) KeyDB replication is asynchronous, but you can configure a master to
 #    stop accepting writes if it appears to be not connected with at least
 #    a given number of replicas.
-# 2) Redis replicas are able to perform a partial resynchronization with the
+# 2) KeyDB replicas are able to perform a partial resynchronization with the
 #    master if the replication link is lost for a relatively small amount of
 #    time.
 You may want to configure the replication backlog size (see the next
 #    sections of this file) with a sensible value depending on your needs.